ltpitt/vagrant-pebble-sdk/README.md

-# Pebble SDK local installer / Vagrant machine
+# Pebble SDK Vagrant machine
-> This repo contains how to manually install the key components of Pebble SDK as submodules into a Vagrant Linux VM or on your pc.
+> This repo contains how to quickly install Pebble SDK into a Vagrant Linux VM or on your Windows / Linux / Mac.

 ## Prerequisites for Vagrant (if you need / want a virtual machine)